Connector for SAP Business Suite - Developer's Manual part 3 - Integration scenario: Scripting

 endfunction.

-As the import parameter, the parameter "INPUT" with a character data type (e.g. string) is expected.
-If a result should be written back, this needs to be done via the export parameter "RESULT".
-This function module can then be started from a view page, where a static text element with the option "Programming, only default language" has been created.
+The "INPUT" parameter with a character-type data type (e.g. string) is expected as an import parameter.
+If a result is to be written back, this must be done via the export parameter "RESULT".
+This function block can then be started from a view page in which a static text is created with the option "Programming, standard language only".
 The call is specified via the simpleRFC API as programming text:

 $GSAP.simpleRfcTrigger("saperp", "system", "Z_DEMO_TRIGGER_SIMPLERFC", "externer Wert")

-Loading the view page will now always call the function module and displays the result of the export parameter "RESULT" as text.
+Loading the view page now always calls the function block and displays the result of the export parameter "RESULT" as text.
 In Intrexx, you can access the displayed value of the static text field with JavaScript (Attribute *.textContent).
 By integrating request values, a conditional execution can be implemented in the Velocity script.

 #set($command = $!Request.get("rq_command"))